 The court considered those occasional instances where the mother thwarted the father’s access, and found that these were deliberate, and that they affected the children’s best interests.
 Accordingly, by way of an Order the court re-evaluated and amended the father’s access entitlements, and made it expressly clear that:

 1) Neither of them was allowed to arrange any new extra-curricular activities for the children, or attendance at special events such as birthday parties, at a time when the children are to be in the care of the other parent; and

 2) Each parent was responsible for determining the children’s hockey and soccer games and practices, and to ensure that they attend those games regularly and on time.

 Do you have a question about how to deal with your kids’ activities so as not to breach a child custody or access arrangement?
-Contact us for a free consultation.
+Contact us for a consultation.